Charlotte Knights: International League (1993–2020)

 In conjunction with the 1993 Major League Baseball expansion, team owner George Shinn was granted an expansion franchise in the Triple-A International League (IL), which would begin playing in Charlotte in 1993.
 Shinn, who had applied for Charlotte to receive one of two available Triple-A expansion teams, was recommended by the expansion committee after their visit to evaluate the city.
 Of the nine applicant cities, Charlotte had the newest stadium, the only major league sports franchise (Shinn's Charlotte Hornets), and the largest metro area population.
-It would be the first time that a Carolinas-based team would play at the highest level of minor league baseball.
+It would be the first time a Carolinas-based team would play at the highest level of minor league baseball.

 Gaining a Triple-A team meant Shinn would need to relocate, or sell, his existing Southern League team as the higher classification team held the rights to the territory.
 He solicited offers to purchase the club to help defray a US$5 million International League enfranchisement cost.
-Shinn initially sold the Double-A franchise to Tom Benson, owner of the National Football League's New Orleans Saints, who sought to relocate the club to New Orleans, but the move was blocked when Minor League Baseball granted territorial rights to the higher-classification Triple-A Denver Zephyrs, who wanted to move to New Orleans after being uprooted by the Colorado Rockies National League expansion team.
+Shinn initially sold the Double-A franchise to Tom Benson, owner of the National Football League's New Orleans Saints, who sought to relocate the club to New Orleans.
+Still, the move was blocked when Minor League Baseball granted territorial rights to the higher-classification Triple-A Denver Zephyrs, who wanted to move to New Orleans after being uprooted by the Colorado Rockies National League expansion team.
 Benson eventually opted out of the purchase.
 Without a ballpark for the 1994 season, Larry Schmittou, president and owner of the Triple-A Nashville Sounds, offered Herschel Greer Stadium in Nashville, Tennessee, as a temporary ballpark for the displaced team until Shinn could find a permanent location.
 So, the team relocated there in 1993 as the Nashville Xpress.

 The Triple-A Charlotte Knights carried on the history and identity of the preceding Double-A team and became the Triple-A affiliate of the Cleveland Indians.
 In 1993, Charlie Manuel managed the Knights to win the Western Division title with an 86–55 record.
 They then defeated the Richmond Braves, 3–1, in the semifinals to advance to the Governors' Cup finals for the International League championship.
-In the best-of-five series, Charlotte won their first IL championship over the Rochester Red Wings, 3–2.
-Third baseman Jim Thome, who was later inducted in the Baseball Hall of Fame, won the 1993 International League Most Valuable Player Award with the Knights.
-The 1994 squad made a push for a second IL title, but lost the semifinals versus Richmond, 3–1.
+Charlotte won their first IL championship over the Rochester Red Wings in the best-of-five series, 3–2.
+Third baseman Jim Thome, later inducted into the Baseball Hall of Fame, won the 1993 International League Most Valuable Player Award with the Knights.
+The 1994 squad pushed for a second IL title, but lost the semifinals versus Richmond, 3–1.
 Much of the core of the 1993–94 Knights, including Manuel, would help lead the Indians to the World Series in 1995 and 1997.

 In 1995, the Knights switched their affiliation to the Florida Marlins.
 Over four years with Florida, Charlotte's only postseason appearance occurred in 1997.
 As in their previous playoff run, they were eliminated in the semifinals by the Columbus Clippers, 3–1.
 In 1996, left fielder Billy McMillon was selected as the IL Rookie of the Year.